 - In a food processor place the flour, sugar and salt and process until combined.
 You can also do this by mixing with a fork or a dough blending tool.

-- Add in the butter and vegetable shortening and process until you get sand-like consistency (which you can also do using a fork, a dough blending tool or using the tips of your fingers).
+- Add in the butter and process until you get sand-like consistency (which you can also do using a fork, a dough blending tool or using the tips of your fingers).

-- After add in the cold water and the white vinegar and process (or combine with your hands) until a soft dough forms.
+- Slowly add in the cold water and the white vinegar and process (or combine with your hands) until a soft dough forms.